theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 4. FSR Variance

-    This algorithm is used to determine if the user's foot, which is pushing down on the fsr, is not pushing with the same amount of force at all times.
-It uses a sliding window approach to determine variance
+    This algorithm is used to determine if the user's foot, which is pushing down on the FSR (Force Sensitive Resistor), is not applying consistent force.
+It uses a sliding window approach to calculate variance in the force readings over time.
+The algorithm maintains a circular buffer of the last 10 FSR readings and computes both the average and variance of these values.
+When the variance exceeds a predetermined threshold, it indicates that the user's foot pressure is inconsistent, which could signal improper form or instability.
+The system also includes a stability check to detect sudden large changes in force readings, and if the readings become stable again, it resets the window to the current value to establish a new baseline.
+This variance-based approach provides a quantitative measure of foot pressure consistency during exercise.

-    why             ∆
-    how             ∆
-    summary         ∆
-    challenges      ∆

     ```cpp
     float fsrWindow[10];                                        //the sliding window array